Bereavement Questions and Answers

 I've lost a very close friend.
 Her family has asked me to give the eulogy.
 I'm not sure whether or not to accept.
 What if I break down in the middle of it?
 How can I honor my friend in a dignified way?

 Some people are able to manage the delivery of a eulogy with aplomb; others can't even bear to think about doing so.
 Before making your decision, take time to consider the family's request.
 Think through how you truly feel about it.
 Talk to your friend's family.
 Are others going to be speaking about her?
 Then go with your intuition.
 If you decide you want to do it, then write your talk from your heart.
 Think of some light, special stories about your friend.
 It's fine to ask others to share their memories and weave them into your eulogy.
 Relate stories that show your friend in a positive light, and handle any humor with care.
 Remember, the subject of your eulogy is the person's best qualities, not your feelings.
 You can also include a poem, passage or anything else you feel reflects your friend's life.
 The more eulogies that are to be delivered, the shorter yours should be—no less than two minutes, but no longer than eight to ten.
 Ask the person who will be officiating at the service for any tips on preparing and delivering a eulogy.
 It's a good idea to have a friend read over your eulogy. then, practice it out loud, preferably in front of another person or a mirror.
-The more you practise, the more comfortable you will be delivering it at the service.
+The more you practice, the more comfortable you will be delivering it at the service.
 Have a shortened version ready in case you find yourself breaking down.

 If you're completely overwhelmed by the prospect, and feel that you must decline, it's okay to do so.
 Thank the family for offering the honor to you.
 Explain that you don't feel you can do it, and be honest as to why.
 They'll surely understand.
 Offer your help in other ways, such as ushering, delivering a reading, preparing the program for the service, or assisting the family with plans for the service or for any reception afterwards (if there is one).